tarunwrld/vinove_project/README.md

 1- While the app is fully functional for most use cases, there are a few known issues that are still being worked on:

-2- Profile Image Not Loading: In some cases, the profile photo fails to load properly.
-This is a known issue related to image caching, and a fix is in progress.

-3- Performance Slowdowns: Occasionally, the app experiences slowdowns, especially when navigating through certain sections.
+2- Performance Slowdowns: Occasionally, the app experiences slowdowns, especially when navigating through certain sections.
 This might be due to the complexity of some screens or background processes.

-4- Screen Pixel Glitch: A pixel glitch appears intermittently on some devices when transitioning between screens.
+3- Screen Pixel Glitch: A pixel glitch appears intermittently on some devices when transitioning between screens.
 This issue is device-specific and only occurs on certain screen resolutions.

 ## Installation